 3. Safety-Targeted Executable Digital Dependability Identities

-Safety analysis concept and methodology to be developed in SESAME and how the project intends to integrate key concepts as part of the EDDI.
+Safety analysis concept and methodology for developing safe and secure MRS integrating the key concepts of the EDDI.

 Specification of the Open Dependability Exchange (ODE) meta model and the new safety and security modifications and extensions for MRS driven EDDIs.